-Launched in September 2017, the European Horizon 2020 TRANSAT (TRANSversal Actions for Tritium) project will last 48 months with a total budget of nearly €4 million.
-Coordinated by CEA, it gathers 18 partners from 8 European countries: 12 research organisations (CEA, CIEMAT, DH PHE, ENEA, IFIN HH, IIT, INFPR, IRSN, JSI, KIT, SCK-CEN, UKAEA), 4 universities (AMU, CORIA/URN, UNIPV, UOP), 1 private company (RATEN) and 1 SME (LGI).
+Launched in September 2017, the European Horizon 2020 TRANSAT (TRANSversal Actions for Tritium) project lasted a total of 54 months with a total budget of nearly €4 million.
+Coordinated by CEA, it gathered 18 partners from 8 European countries: 12 research organisations (CEA, CIEMAT, DH PHE, ENEA, IFIN HH, IIT, INFPR, IRSN, JSI, KIT, SCK-CEN, UKAEA), 4 universities (AMU, CORIA/URN, UNIPV, UOP), 1 private company (RATEN) and 1 SME (LGI).

-During 4 years, this mudisciplinary project will contribute to improving the knowledge on tritium management in fission and fusion facilities.
-It will aim to address the challenges related to tritium release mitigation strategies and waste management improvement, and refine knowledge in the fields of radiotoxicity, radiobiology, and dosimetry.
+Over the course of four and a half years, this mudisciplinary project contributed to improving the knowledge on tritium management in fission and fusion facilities.
+It aimed to address the challenges related to tritium release mitigation strategies and waste management improvement, and refine knowledge in the fields of radiotoxicity, radiobiology, and dosimetry.

 3 SPECIFIC OBJECTIVES TO REACH